ibm-cloud-docs/billing-usage/scenario.md

 ## Prices for {{site.data.keyword.Bluemix_notm}} resources
 {: #sample_resources}

-To keep the example simple, assume that the prices in the following table do not fluctuate within or between a time frame, for example, a month.
+To keep the example simple, assume the prices in the following table don't fluctuate within or between a time frame, for example, a month.
 All pricing in this example is in US currency.

 |Service |	Features |	Price |
 |--------|-----------|--------|